sonic-net/SONiC/doc/SAI_generate_debug_dump/SAI_generate_debug_dump.md

 #  This function
 #  it ensures that the `syncd` container is running before initiating the dump.
 #  triggers the generation of a SAI debug dump file through Redis APPL DB.
-#  it waits for the file by Polling (with timeout) the APPL DB for the result.
+#  it waits for the file by Polling (with timeout) the APPL STATE DB for the result.
 #  it removes the table from the DB when done.
 #
 # Arguments: